hyginn/rptPlus/README.md

             mustWork = TRUE)
 ```

-Since such data files do not normally contain much descriptive information, do yourself a favour and place the script that produced the dataset in `./inst/scripts`!
+Since such data files do not normally contain enough descriptive information, do yourself a favour and place the script that produced the dataset in `./inst/scripts`!

 **To remove exported data from your package:**